Build AI agents that handle more than simple triggers and actions.

 Where Automation Specialist teams usually start

 Automation Specialist teams usually start with the repeatable jobs that eat time every week: keep every system up to date without manual imports, catch broken workflows before they spread, and turn live workflows into up-to-date documentation.
 For automation specialists and process engineers who need a faster way to build, maintain, and review complex agent workflows.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions